'Believe your eyes,' prosecutor says in Chauvin closing argument | Law-Order

 "He was trapped with the unyielding pavement beneath him, as unyielding as the men who held him down," Schleicher said, before playing some of the extensive video of Floyd's death, which he said showed Chauvin mocking Floyd's struggle to breath with dismissive comments.
 An image of Floyd's face has since been elevated to an icon for the largest protest movement in the United States in decades.

+Later on Monday, Chauvin's lead lawyer, Eric Nelson, began his closing argument by emphasizing and defining various abstract legal terms, including the presumption of innocence and proof beyond a reasonable doubt.
+He said prosecutors were wrong to dismiss his theory that carbon monoxide poisoning from the nearby police car's exhaust fumes may have been a factor in Floyd's death.

+"Lawyers like to present evidence that favors them," Nelson said.
+Chauvin, dressed in a light grey suit and dark blue shirt and tie, removed his face mask, worn as part of the coronavirus pandemic's social distancing requirements, and watched the jurors as Nelson spoke.
+The extensive video footage of Floyd's death from multiple angles is a central part of the prosecution's case.
+Jurors have spent hours rewatching the videos played in the courtroom.

 "Believe your eyes: what you saw, you saw,' Schleicher said.
 "This case is exactly what you thought when you saw it first, when you saw that video.
 It is exactly that."
-Prosecutors say the videos show Chauvin using unreasonable, and therefore illegal, force in compressing Floyd's neck and torso against the road in a way that starved him of oxygen.
+Prosecutors say the videos show Chauvin using unreasonable, and therefore illegal, force in compressing Floyd's torso against the road, starving him of oxygen.

-Chauvin's lawyers argued that he correctly followed the training he received over 19 years with the Minneapolis Police Department and sought to raise doubts about the cause of Floyd's death, which a medical examiner ruled a homicide.
-Hennepin County District Judge Peter Cahill defined some important terms for the jurors in the charges before them, such as "great bodily harm" and "cause of death."

-The closest instance occurred just a few miles from the courthouse in downtown Minneapolis when a white police officer fatally shot a Black motorist, Daunte Wright, on April 11 in a traffic stop in Brooklyn Center, a suburb to the north.
-As angry protests swelled, Minneapolis and state officials have ramped up security precautions in the city.
-The tower in which the courtroom sits is ringed by barbed wire, high barriers and armed soldiers from the National Guard, and nearby businesses have boarded up their windows.
+The closest instance occurred a few miles from the courthouse in downtown Minneapolis when a white police officer fatally shot a Black motorist, Daunte Wright, on April 11 in a traffic stop in the nearby suburb of Brooklyn Center.
+As angry protests swelled, Minneapolis and state officials have ramped up security precautions.
+The tower in which the courtroom sits is ringed by barbed wire, high barriers and armed soldiers from the National Guard, and nearby businesses have boarded up windows.
 Giant drab-colored military vehicles have become a common sight in city streets.

 For the second-degree murder charge, 12 jurors will have to agree that prosecutors proved beyond a reasonable doubt that Chauvin committed a felony, in this case assault, that was a substantial cause in Floyd's death.
 They do not have to find that Chauvin intended to kill Floyd.
-That crime carries a punishment of up to 40 years in prison, although Minnesota sentencing guidelines call for a shorter sentence of up to 15 years for someone such as Chauvin with no prior convictions.
-Prosecutors want the judge to depart from the guidelines and give Chauvin more time if convicted.
+That crime carries a punishment of up to 40 years in prison, although Minnesota sentencing guidelines call for a shorter sentence of up to 15 years for someone with no prior convictions.

 The jury, along with two alternates, is comprised of six white women, two white men, three Black men, one Black woman and two multiracial women, according to court records.
-Once they receive the case, they will be sequestered in a hotel outside of deliberation hours.
+They will be sequestered in a hotel outside of deliberation hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)